ssmirr/appdev-chapters/sample_data.md

   fr.status = bool.sample
   fr.sender_id = users.sample.id
   fr.recipient_id = users.sample.id
   fr.save
 end

 p "Added #{FollowRequest.count} FollowRequests"
 ```

+This loop above will create 10 `FollowRequests`, but do we want a `User` to be able to create a `FollowRequest` for themselves?
+What will happen if we have duplicate records?

-This loop above will create 10 `FollowRequests`.
-Now there is no way to tell if they are duplicates or not, so it might be a good time to add in some [validations](https://chapters.firstdraft.com/chapters/845) to make sure we are only allowing data into our database that we want to be there.
+If either of those questions created a concern, it might be a good time to add in some [validations](https://chapters.firstdraft.com/chapters/845) to make sure we are only allowing data into our database that we want to be there.
+With validations will will be able to prevent those records from entering our database.

 ### Adding the remainder of the data